mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - This year, how many houses receive at least one present?

 #### [Day 4: The Ideal Stocking Stuffer](src/day_04)
-- [ ] Part One - Find MD5 hashes which start with at least five zeroes.
+- [x] Part One - Find MD5 hashes which start with at least five zeroes.
+- [x] Part Two - Now find one that starts with six zeroes.